VUIIS/demo-singularity-matlab-fsl/README.md

 ## Shell script part

 All of this could be done in the matlab part, if desired.
+If so, parsing inputs should be done following the example in `matlab/src/matlab_entrypoint.m`.
 But it's often easier to move files, create the QA PDF, etc using shell script and FSL.
 So that's what we are doing in this example.

 ### Main entrypoint